lpredova/njuhalo/README.md

-shNjuskhalo
+new(/njuː/)halo
 ===========

-shNjuskhalo is simple script that watches popular online store njuskalo.hr and notifies owner for new occurrences of wanted items.
+newhalo is simple script written in Golang.
+It watches popular online store njuskalo.hr and notifies owner for new occurrences of wanted items.

 ### Usage
-njuhalo s

-You need to configure your watcher how often do you want to run it and for which queries it would be active
+You need to configure your watcher how often do you want to run it and for which queries it would be active.

 {
   "runIntervalMinutes": 1,